XZhang00/LayerMoE/README.md

 ### Citation
-If you find this work is useful, please consider cite our paper:
+If you find this work is useful, please consider citing our paper:

 ```
 @misc{zhang2025lessbetterefficientmultilingual,